Ordisoftware/Hebrew-Letters/README.md

 - Add Serilog NuGet package.
 - Add Serilog-sinks-file NuGet package.
 - Add Serilog-sinks-winforms NuGet package.
-- Replace simple internal command-line parser by CommandLineParser NuGet package.
+- Replace simple command-line parser by CommandLineParser NuGet package.
 - The application now automatically creates the ODBC DSN in the Windows registry.
 - files and code refactoring.
 - Incorporate common code written since more than one year for Calendar.